 Yes, Anaconda III has onboard scuba diving and a dive instructor on every trip.
 Both introductory and certified divers are catered for with up to 6 dives per trip available.
-You can book this onboard the boat or when checking in.
+You can book this onboard the boat.

 Can I snorkel on Anaconda III?

 Yes snorkeling is free and snorkel gear is provided free of charge.
 Snorkeling and diving is conducted in the same locations.
 Coral needs sunlight to grow so you will see the colourful corals and friendly fish snorkeling as well as you would scuba diving.

 Why do I have to wear a stinger suit?

 We strongly recommend that you hire and wear the stinger suits that are available onboard ($22 for the trip duration).
 Tropical Australia is home to some venemous jellyfish which can cause a medical emergency if you are badly stung.
 While people do not get stung often someone does get stung every year so you would be wise to be wearing a stinger suit for protection.